grievans/Project2-Stream-Compaction/README.md

 ![Naive implementation kernels](img/Naive1.png)

-As the naive implementation here does not vary in number of threads between steps (with threads that aren't summing just copying values from idata to odata, rather than terminating early or not starting at all; the only threads that terminate early are those which have index greater than the total count of elements, i.e. only a few threads in one block and only any if the array size is non-power-of-two), the kernel used by it has a fairly consistent length of execution.
+As the naïve implementation here does not vary in number of threads between steps (with threads that aren't summing just copying values from idata to odata, rather than terminating early or not starting at all; the only threads that terminate early are those which have index greater than the total count of elements, i.e. only a few threads in one block and only any if the array size is non-power-of-two), the kernel used by it has a fairly consistent length of execution.

 ![Work-efficient implementation kernels](img/WorkEfficient1.png)